-The Cricut Maker 3 along with the Cricut Explore Air 3 are the latest additions to the Cricut family, these machines are the newer updated versions of the Cricut Maker, launched in 2017 and the Cricut Explore Air 2, launched 2016.
-However you can still, for now, purchase their predecessors, thus offering crafters a choice and chance to grab a bargain.
+The Cricut Maker 3, along with the Cricut Explore Air 3, are the latest additions to the Cricut family, these machines are the newer updated versions of the Cricut Maker, launched in 2017, and the Cricut Explore Air 2, launched in 2016.
+However, you can still, for now, purchase their predecessors, thus offering crafters a choice and chance to grab a bargain.

-I have used Cricut machines since 2016, and for the last 2 years used my Cricut Joy and Cricut Maker daily for the last four years.
-Hence I have a fairly good idea of how the Cricut Maker 3 compares to its counterpart the Cricut Maker.
+I have used Cricut machines since 2016 and have used my Cricut Joy and Cricut Maker daily for the last four years.
+Hence I have a pretty good idea of how the Cricut Maker 3 compares to its counterpart, the Cricut Maker.

-This review is based on 3 weeks of testing on a daily basis, I have not tried the smart vinyl yet but am pondering on a wall design, it’s going to be there a while so I want to get it right.
-However have used regular and iron on vinyl, card, glossy sticker paper, glitter card and the smart sticker paper and love cutting mat-less.
+This Cricut Maker 3 review is based on three years of daily use; using smart vinyl on a wall design, regular and iron-on vinyl, card, glossy sticker paper, glitter card and the smart sticker paper and love cutting mat-less.
 This guide will help you master how to use Cricut Maker 3 and all its features.

 Guide To The Cricut Maker 3

-The Cricut Maker 3 costs £399.00 or $399.00 as a stand alone machine.
-However you can also purchase it as a bundle and make some great savings on smart vinyl and smart sticker paper for an extra £60 at current prices.
+The Cricut Maker 3 costs £399.00 or $399.00 as a stand-alone machine.
+However, you can also purchase it as a bundle and make some significant savings on smart vinyl and smart sticker paper for an extra £60 at current prices.

-The Cricut Maker 3 is 22.6 x 7.09 x 6.22 inches, when in use you need clearance behind the machine for the mat to pass thorough.
-Thus it can be stored against a wall as long as it is pulled out when in use.
+The Cricut Maker 3 dimensions are 22.6 x 7.09 x 6.22 inches; when in use, you need clearance behind the machine for the mat to pass through.
+Thus it can be stored against a wall as long as it is pulled out.

-No, you can use the Cricut Maker 3 with a smart phone or tablet using the Cricut app, the app is simple to set up and use and also syncs with the desktop version if you have both.
+No, you can use the Cricut Maker 3 with a smartphone or tablet using the Cricut app; the app is simple to set up and use and syncs with the desktop version if you have both.

-The Maker has a handy tablet holder just like the last machine and charging usb on the side to plug your tablet in to prevent it running out of power during cuts.
+The Maker has a handy tablet holder just like the last machine and a charging usb on the side to plug your tablet in to prevent it from running out of power during cuts.

-Yes, Cricut design space is free to use for all users with a bank of free images and a small selection of text styles, you can also upload images and projects to design space for free.
+Yes, Cricut design space is free for all users with a bank of free images and a small selection of text styles; you can also upload images and projects to design space for free.
 Some many blogs and websites offer free PNG and SVG files for Cricut.

-However for $9.99 a month you can get over 150,000 images, over 500 fonts and thousands of ready to go projects.
+However, for $9.99 a month, you can get over 150,000 images, over 500 fonts and thousands of ready-to-go projects.
 This comes with Cricut’s Angel policy which allows small businesses to make products to sell with the images.
-This enables you the freedom to design your own projects using images in Design Space, or just make the projects already available.
+This enables you the freedom to design your projects using images in Design Space or make the projects already available.

-After a fair bit or use I would say some difference are more obvious than others.
-Such as the Cricut Maker’s ability to cut Smart Materials which are 13inches wide rather than 12 on a cutting mat.
+After a fair bit of use, some differences are more evident than others, such as the Cricut Maker’s ability to cut Smart Materials, which are 13 inches wide rather than 12 on a cutting mat.
 You can also add a vinyl roller if you plan to work on longer projects.
-The machine cuts smart materials super quick, I was shocked when I cut the vinyl test cut and the similarly with the Smart Sticker Paper.
-Also there are slight styling differences too.
+The machine cuts smart materials super quick; I was shocked when I cut the vinyl test cut and the similarities with the Smart Sticker Paper.
+Also, there are slight styling differences too.

-However the Cricut Maker 3 is also quieter and has a smoother feel about it, whist also cutting on the mat quicker.
+However, the Cricut Maker 3 is quieter and has a smoother feel about it while cutting on the mat quicker.
 I cut a lot of intricate paper cuts and used to set the pressure of 216gsm card stock to heavy card stock on more pressure to get a clean cut.
-I now cut the same projects on 216gsm card on medium card stock more pressure for the same clean result.
+I now cut the same projects on 216gsm cards on medium card stock with more pressure for the same clean result.

-Additionally I have always cut stickers on printable glossy sticker paper on the printable vinyl setting, however this is too heavy on the Maker 3, thus I have switched to the washi setting which kiss cuts perfectly.
+Additionally, I have always cut stickers on printable glossy sticker paper on the printable vinyl setting.
+However, this needs to be lighter on the Maker 3.
+Thus I have switched to the washi setting, which kiss cuts perfectly.